Security and compliance

 Alternatively, you can implement Drupal modules that enable the encryption of fields that contain confidential information within the database.
 For more information, see encrypting and decrypting content in Drupal.

-You should configure SSL certificates on the primary domain name to provide SSL security for both authentication functions on customer sites, as well as any secure transactions taking place.
+You should configure SSL certificates on the primary domain name to provide SSL security for authentication functions on customer sites and for any secure transactions taking place.

-Acquia Cloud standard: Customers can enable SSL entirely on their own via the "SSL" page on the Cloud UI.
+Acquia Cloud Professional: Customers can enable SSL entirely on their own via the "SSL" page on the Cloud UI.
 SSL support costs $30/mo.
 That does not include the SSL certificate, which customers must provide themselves.
-Note that in Acquia Cloud standard, users cannot use SSL on a bare domain name, such as https://mysite.com.
+Note that in Acquia Cloud Professional, users cannot use SSL on a bare domain name, such as https://mysite.com.
 It must be in the form https://www.mysite.com ("www" can be anything).

 Acquia Cloud Enterprise: Customers should submit a support ticket asking for SSL to be enabled.
 SSL support is free for up to two sites.
 Customers must provide their own certificate.
-For customers who need to use a bare domain name, for example, http://mysite.com instead of https://www.mysite.com, Acquia still offers the old-style version of SSL exactly like it always has.
-This option is not available in Acquia Cloud standard.
+For customers who need to use a bare domain name, for example, http://mysite.com instead of https://www.mysite.com, Acquia still offers the old-style version of SSL exactly as it always has.
+This option isn't available in Acquia Cloud Professional.

-Paper media is not used at Acquia's offices for printing sensitive information, because there is never a need to transfer database information to paper.
+Paper media isn't used at Acquia's offices for printing sensitive information, because there is never a need to transfer database information to paper.

 When a customer cancels service with Acquia, the customer's servers are terminated, and the website data is deleted.
 Hard drives and other storage media are never removed from the data centers before the data has been sanitized, so that the data cannot be recovered.
 When a storage device has reached the end of its useful life, AWS procedures include a decommissioning process that is designed to prevent customer data from being exposed to unauthorized individuals.
 AWS uses the techniques detailed in DoD 5220.22-M (“National Industrial Security Program Operating Manual“) or NIST 800-88 (“Guidelines for Media Sanitization”) to destroy data as part of the decommissioning process.
 If a hardware device is unable to be decommissioned using these procedures, the device will be degaussed or physically destroyed in accordance with industry standard practices.